Office Location: Ketchum 162

-Native American and Indigenous religions traditions, Tibetan Buddhism, Chicanx/Latinx religions, transnationalism, healing historical trauma, decolonization, Indigenous stewardship, and social justice.
+Native American and Indigenous religions traditions, settler colonialism, transnationalism, healing historical trauma, decolonization, Indigenous stewardship, comparative Indigeneities, Chicanx/Latinx religions, and Tibetan Buddhism

 Natalie’s approach to research and teaching is informed by a critical ethnic studies/critical Indigenous studies pedagogy.
 A critical ethnic studies approach considers the intersections of race, power and a history of colonialism.
 This pedagogy asks ‘how does an event, like forced removal, reflect the needs and wants of the power structure?’
 ‘How does racialization and white supremacy operate to dispossess peoples?’
 And ‘how does an oppressed community express its own voice and assert power in the face of continued dispossession?’
 In addition, a critical Indigenous pedagogy takes seriously Native epistemological claims, such as how individual notions of selfhood may become operationalized in projects for sovereignty and survival.